cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/localized_policies/ipv4_access_control_list_definition.md

 {{ doc_gen }}

 ### Examples

-Example-1:This example show how to classify traffic based on DSCP marking.
+Example-1: This example show how to classify traffic based on DSCP marking.

 ```yaml
 sdwan: